AshokCJ/Swissre-casestudy/README.md

 Following are assumptions made on the case study :

 - Each employee has a unique ID.
-- First name and last name are assumed to be present in all rows.
+- Salary is assumed to be not null in all rows.
 - There are no circular references in the management structure.
       Eg- It shouldn't be like Employee A manager is Employee B and Employee B manager is Employee A
 - There is exactly one CEO in the dataset.